Bug report #1687

 I'm using Ubuntu 9.04 with QGIS 1.0.1 installed from the proper repository.

-#1 Updated by Alex Mandel about 11 years ago
+#1 Updated by Alex Mandel over 11 years ago

 Please double check that your layer projection definition is correctly.